A simple step by step guide to Odoo Subscription App

 On the top menu click on Reporting and select the Salesperson Dashboard option from the drop-down menu.
 This is where you can view all the sales you have done at different times.

-If you click on Reporting and select Revenue KPI from the drop-down, you’ll see that this option has the revenue KPI dashboard.
+If you click on Reporting and thus select Revenue KPI from the drop-down, you’ll see that this option has the revenue KPI dashboard.
 Here you can access all the revenue related to your Subscription.

 By selecting Reporting and then clicking on Subscription from the drop-down, you can view the on-goings of your subscription.
-You can also group and filter by different parameters, use different Measures, and views.
+You can also group and filter by different parameters, and also use different Measures, and views.

 If you click on Reporting and select Retention from the drop you, you will gain access to all the subscriptions that were open in a specified time period.

-While there are several benefits to the Odoo Subscription App, there are also some instances when the default Odoo Subscription App or module does not fulfill the requirements of a company.
+While there are several benefits to the Odoo Subscription App.
+There are also some instances when the default Odoo Subscription App or module does not fulfill the requirements of a company.
 In such situations, an experienced Odoo implementation partner like Bista Solutions can customize the modules as per your business requirement.